YOzaz/kursinis/docs/API.md

 ## 📋 Overview

 The Propaganda Analysis API provides programmatic access to Lithuanian text analysis using multiple Large Language Models (LLMs).
-The API supports both single text analysis and batch processing with expert annotation comparisons.
-Custom prompts can be provided directly in analysis requests to optimize results.
+This system is part of a course work (kursinis darbas) that builds upon the ATSPARA project methodology.
+The API supports both single text analysis and batch processing with expert annotation comparisons, implementing metrics comparable to Zaranka's Master's thesis research (achieving 69.3% F1-score with xlm-roberta-base).

 **Base URL**: `http://propaganda.local/api`
 **Authentication**: API keys configured in environment